 Service at the Discretion of KYMTC (Volunteers Only)

 KYMTC accepts the service of all volunteers with the understanding that such service is at the sole discretion of KYMTC.
 Volunteers agree that KYMTC may at any time, for whatever reason, decide to terminate the volunteer’s relationship with KYMTC.

 A volunteer can cease their volunteering with KYMTC at any time.
 If possible, it is preferred that such action takes place after the completion of their work duty and/or assignment, or when they are not actively engaged in an assignment.

-Volunteers who do not adhere to the rules, procedures, and policies of KYMTC or who fail to satisfactorily perform their work assignment are subject to dismissal.
+Cast Members, Campers, or Volunteers who do not adhere to the rules, procedures, and policies of KYMTC are subject to dismissal.